Making Communication Work for Everyone

 Supporting the Everyday Moments

-At AAC & Me, we see communication support as an ongoing practice.
-It is embedded in everyday routines, shaped by real relationships and grounded in reflection.
+At AAC & Me, communication support is part of everyday life.
+It is woven into daily routines, strengthened by relationships and shaped through reflection.

 Get in Touch